 - Action to end lorry danger once and for all

-A year on from his election, we are now looking for Sadiq to start implementing the plans he has been developing.
-Watch this space for more campaigning – If you’d like to get involved please email email@example.com!
+A year on from his election, we are now pushing for Sadiq to start implementing the plans he has been developing.

 ‘Space for Cycling‘ is a major London Cycling Campaign push to improve the quality of life for all, by making local streets safe and inviting for everyone to cycle.
 Waltham Forest Cycling Campaign (WFCC) asked residents what improvements they would like to see for cycling in each of the borough’s 20 wards, contacted May 2014 local election ward candidates to pledge to support those improvements, and have been following through with those councillors who pledged and were elected.

-We are also working very closely with the council in a number of other areas which we believe are critical in order to deliver a step change increase in the number of residents undertaking cycle journeys, including a borough wide 20mph zone, key junction improvements, and cycle contraflow facilities on one way streets.
+We are also working with the council in a number of other areas which we believe are critical in order to deliver a step change increase in the number of residents undertaking cycle journeys, including a borough wide 20mph zone, plus junction improvements, and cycle contraflow facilities on one way streets.

 - London Cycling Campaign: pro-cycling policies & measures